Roland09/Lightsabers-Tutorial-Standard/README.md

 * the glow effect very much depends on your shader settings and the bloom post processing settings, adjust to your own preferences

+### How it works

+Please see the [HDRP version](https://github.com/Roland09/Lightsabers-Tutorial) about how it works.
+The setup and the scripts are the same.

+A difference is in the settings though.
+The HDRP version works e. g. with lumen, that's not available in the Standard version.
+We need to adjust the light settings accordingly.
+So the Blade Color Intensity and the Light Intensity settings of the Weapon got a value of 1.

 ### Addendum